wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

             "clientid": <CLIENT_2_ID>,
             "params": null
         }
       ]
     }
     ```

 1. From the response, copy `clientid`(s).
-1. To get the UUID of each tenant, send the POST request to the route: `v1/objects/client`:
+1. To get the UUID of each tenant, send the POST request to the route `v1/objects/client`:

     !!! info "Example of the request sent from your own client"
         === "EU Cloud"